Sage-Bionetworks/rare-disease-workflows/gene-variant-workflow/README.md

 # NEXUS Gene Variant Workflow
 This workflow will consume a set of vcf files to create per-sample files and/or a larger tidied data frame of gene variant information

+# Running the workflow:

+Modify the `gene-variant.yml` config file:

+`vep-file-id:` vep file synapse id. we use the GENIE project vep (syn18491780) `synapse_config:
+  class: File
+  path:` path to local synapse config file, e.g. ~/.synapseConfig `parentid:` maf destination folder on synapse `group_by:` e.g. mafid, column of clinical-query to use to join to data `input-query:` synapse fileview query to get VCF ids for conversion to maf. eg `SELECT id FROM syn16858331 WHERE ( ( "fileFormat" = 'vcf' ) AND ( "diagnosis" = 'Neurofibromatosis 1' ) AND ( "isMultiSpecimen" = 'FALSE' ) AND ( "assay" = 'exomeSeq' ) ) limit 5`
+clinical-query: synapse fileview query with metadata for vcfs, eg `SELECT distinct id as mafid,specimenID,individualID,assay,dataType,sex,consortium,diagnosis,tumorType,species,fundingAgency,resourceType,nf1Genotype,nf2Genotype,studyName from syn16858331`
+indexfile:
+  class: File
+  path: index.fa